IMMM-SFA/metarepo/_sources/index.rst.txt

 C. Upload all materials necessary to reproduce your results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your experiment includes scripts or figures, upload those to the ``scripts`` or ``figures``
+If your experiment includes scripts, upload those to the ``scripts`` directory.
-directories.
+If your paper containes figures, upload both the figure and the code to generate that figure to the ``figures``
+directory.
 No data should be stored in your metarepo, data should be
 uploaded to a data storage service.
 IM3 folks should use
 `MSD-LIVE <https://msdlive.org/>`_.